How is cancer covered by trauma insurance?

 What is the threat of cancer in Australia

-- 1 in 2 men and 1 in 3 women, will be diagnosed with cancer before the age of 85
+- One in two men and one in three women, will be diagnosed with cancer before the age of 85

 - Close to 3,300 men die each year of prostate cancer.
 An additional 20,000 new cases are diagnosed each year

-- 2 in 3 will be diagnosed with skin cancer by the age of 70
+- Two in three will be diagnosed with skin cancer by the age of 70

 Most trauma insurance policies will provide cover for: